 UK brand Waves offer flip flops made from natural rubber sourced from a fairtrade farm in Sri Lanka.

 Ecoalf is a Spanish brand that makes flip-flops for men and women from recycled tyres and through it’s foundation Ecoalf are involved in a project to clean our oceans of waste called Upcycling the Oceans.
-You can also buy their shoes through FAAM, an online retail store.

 E